 The NCPAL is a tax-exempt, not-for-profit organization that is operated by an executive board, a board of trustees, and with the tireless help of hundreds of volunteers.
-Presently there are twenty-nine (29) units, which cover over forty (40) different communities.
+Presently there are thirty one (31) units, which cover over forty (40) different communities.
 The Nassau County Police Department provides officers to oversee these units and to interact with the youths of these communities.
 Activities that are offered include sports, crafts, educational, and other programs.
 These activities vary from unit to unit and are based on the local community is needs and interests

 Nassau County PAL's Mission Statement:

 To operate youth clubs and provide sports, crafts, educational and other programs of a team and individual nature for all boys and girls in Nassau County, N.Y. regardless of race, religion, income or disability.
 The intent of the activities is to prevent juvenile delinquency, steer children clear from gang activity and to aid in the positive interaction of Police Officers and Youth.

 "IT IS BETTER TO BUILD YOUTH THAN MEND ADULTS"